andrewbranch/docs/modules/03_Reference.md

 When resolving through [conditional `"exports"`](https://nodejs.org/api/packages.html#conditional-exports), TypeScript always matches the `"types"` and `"default"` conditions if present.
 Additionally, TypeScript will match a versioned types condition in the form `"types@{selector}"` (where `{selector}` is a `"typesVersions"`-compatible version selector) according to the same version-matching rules implemented in [`"typesVersions"`](#packagejson-typesversions).
 Other non-configurable conditions are dependent on the `moduleResolution` mode and specified in the following sections.
 Additional conditions can be configured to match with the `customConditions` compiler option.

+Note that the presence of `"exports"` prevents any subpaths not explicitly listed or matched by a pattern in `"exports"` from being resolved.

 ##### Example: subpaths, conditions, and extension substitution

 Scenario: `"pkg/subpath"` is requested with conditions `["types", "node", "require"]` (determined by `moduleResolution` setting and the context that triggered the module resolution request) in a package directory with the following package.json: